Saundarya Rajesh: Career

 Saundarya started her career with Citibank in 1990.
 She took a break from her career on becoming a mother.
-She later worked as a producer and compere for All India Radio and Doordarshan between 1992–95, after which she was a part-time lecturer at MOP Vaishnav College for Women in Chennai between 1996-2003.
+She later worked as a producer and compere for All India Radio and Doordarshan between 1992 and 1995, after which she was a part-time lecturer at MOP Vaishnav College for Women in Chennai between 1996 and 2003.

-In 2000, she founded her first venture Avtar Career Creators, later relaunched as Bruhat Insights Global, an AI-powered recruitment firm.
-In 2005, Saundarya launched Avtar I-Win to help women find a second career after a break.
+In 2000, Saundarya Rajesh established Avtar Career Creators, which was rebranded in 2011 as Flexi Careers India Limited.
+Avtar is now a firm focused on diversity, equity, and inclusion (DEI) in India.
+In 2005, she launched Avtar I-Win to assist women returning to work after a career break.
+This platform has since evolved into MyAvtar.com, a job portal aimed at women and other under-represented groups.
 In 2008, Saundarya founded Avtar Human Capital Trust, a not-for-profit organization working towards economic empowerment of women.
-She founded Flexi Careers India in 2011.